offalynne/Input/docs/10.0/Plug-in-Binding-Icons.md

 &nbsp;

-The Binding Icons Plug-in allows you to return icons as defined in `__InputIconConfigKeyboard`, `__InputIconConfigNintendo`, `__InputIconConfigPlayStation`, `__InputIconConfigXbox`, and `__InputIconConfigEdgeCases` script assets.
+The Binding Icons Plug-in allows you to return icons as defined in device icon config scripts.
 These functions will return whatever is defined in the relevant configuration script, be it a string, a sprite, or something else entirely.

+&nbsp;

+# Config

 &nbsp;